Aircraft & Vehicle Donations

 What do we do with Donated Aircraft?

-Some aircraft are kept and flown by the mission if it's capabilites allow it to serve a specific need and it may even be sent to the mission field if the aircraft qualifies for use there.
-Some donated aircraft and vehicles are eventually sold for maximum retail value after any needed fix-up work has been done to them to support our mission of serving people in remote places.
+Some aircraft are kept and flown by the mission if it's capabilites allow it to serve a specific need and it may be sent to the mission field if the aircraft qualifies for use there.
+After our volunteer hangar staff has performed any needed repairs or fix-up work, aircraft will either placed into field service or in a some cases, sold to support our mission of reaching and serving those most isolated and in need of Hope.

 How it Works

-When you donate a flying aircraft or aircraft project to Wings for the Word you will be entitled to the fullest tax deduction allowed by IRS.
+When you donate an aircraft, aircraft project, or vehicle of any kind to Wings for the Word you will be entitled to the fullest tax deduction allowed by IRS.
 To enable you to meet IRS regulations we provide you with two important tax documents.
 The first is a contemporaneous donation acknowledgement letter from Wings for the Word, Inc..
-This document shows the IRS that you have donated to a tax exempt organization which meets the requirements of section 501(c)(3) of the Internal Revenue Code.
+This document shows the IRS that you have donated to a tax exempt organization which meets the requirements for a deduction in section 501(c)(3) of the Internal Revenue Code.

 The second document we provide is IRS form 8283.
 You file this document with your taxes to report the value of your donation.
 When the value of a gift is $5,000 or less then only Part A is to be filled out.
 When the value of a gift is over $5,000 then the donor is responsible for filling out part B. We also supply a Bill of Sale ($0.00) that the donor signs which transfers ownership to our ministry.
 An extra copy of these documents will be included for your files.